 Woodside Petroleum was 11 cents lower at $33.88, Oil Search retreated half a cent to $7.155 and Santos had given up 5.5 cents to $7.885.

 * At 1054 AEST on Tuesday, the benchmark S&P/ASX200 index was up 14.0 points, or 0.2 per cent, at 5,433.9 points.

 * The broader All Ordinaries index was up 10.7 points, or 0.14 per cent, at 5,425.0 points.

-* The December share price index futures contract was 24 points higher at 5,253, with 9,993 contracts traded.
+* The September share price index futures contract was flat at 5,379 points, with 13,951 contracts traded.